 Why the long pins, pardner?
-Well, long vertical pins are the most likely to get you noticed: They’re the highest-performing type of image on Pinterest, and they take up more space in your audience’s feed—valuable, attention-getting space.
+Well, long vertical pins are the most likely to get you noticed because they take up more space in your audience’s feed—valuable, attention-getting space.
 If you wanna be popular on Pinterest, PicMonkey is here to help.

-2. Go to Collage.
-Select Pinter-etsy in the Layouts tab.
+1. Go to Collage and select Pinter-etsy in the Layouts tab.

-Pinter-etsy provides a choice of layouts, but don’t fret if the ones we have don’t move you: Collage has responsive layouts, so you can customize any of our templates however you like.
+Pinter-etsy provides a choice of layouts, but don’t fret if the ones we have don’t move you: Collage has responsive layouts, so you can customize any of them however you like.
 The real draw of our Pinter-etsy offerings is their aspect ratios, which are the Pinterest-approved long-and-skinny variety.

 The trick to ensuring it’ll still be the right size is to hit Unlock in the bottom bar (it’s the icon that, startlingly, looks like a lock) to let you adjust height independent of width.
 Set your pin’s width to 735, and you’re good!

-4. Edit your photos for a unified look.
+3. Edit your photos for a unified look.
 While this step isn’t strictly essential, images that compliment each other give pins a put-together look that make them stand out and instill confidence.
 This is a great opportunity to use a saved custom effect to get your pics looking matchy-matchy.
 For more about editing photos in Collage (and other collage-y goodness), check out our intro video.

-5. Add a header background.
+4. Add a header background.
 A descriptive header lets people know what they’re in for, so lay the groundwork by choosing the right background.
-You can add a swatch as your header background in the Swatches tab, fill the header cell with a color of your choice in Background, or upload your own header in Images.
+You can add a swatch as your header background in the Swatches tab, fill the header cell with a color of your choice in Background, or upload your own header in the Images tab.

 (Note: we say “header,” but all we really mean is “non-image collage cell you can put text in later.”
 The header cell can be in the center of your collage, at the bottom, you name it.)

-7. Add text and overlays.
+6. Add text and graphics.
 Now’s the time for that header text magic.
 If there’s other text you want to add (for instance, if you’re making an infographic or describing a multi-step process), go right ahead.

-Pro tip: Label overlays makes text look stunning (and readable) when set against even the busiest of backgrounds.
+Tip: Label graphics makes text look stunning (and readable) when set against even the busiest of backgrounds.
 Find ’em in the Graphics tab, add one to your design, then type your words on top.

-8. Upload Your Pin to Pinterest.
+Now head to Pinterest and upload it.
 You’ll have the option to provide a source URL, which will direct visitors to your blog or website.
 If you’re making a standalone pin, don’t worry about that part.

 And you’re done!
 You’ve just made your own long pin.
 Long, luxurious pins are yours.
 Enjoy your fame and fortune, PicMonkey friends—just don’t forget us when you hit it big, okay?